Could Ketamine Infusion Be a Breakthrough for Depression and PTSD?

 For people struggling with treatment-resistant depression or post-traumatic stress disorder (PTSD), traditional therapies often don’t bring full relief.
 Despite multiple medication trials or years of talk therapy, the symptoms can linger — sometimes deeply affecting daily life.

 In recent years, ketamine infusion therapy has emerged as a promising alternative for people who haven’t responded to conventional treatments.
-Backed by growing research, ketamine’s rapid antidepressant and anti-trauma effects are giving hope to individuals who have long felt stuck.
+Backed by growing research, ketamine has demonstrated rapid antidepressant and anti-trauma effects in clinical studies, offering an additional option for individuals who have not responded to conventional treatments.

 What Is Ketamine?